SmilleCreeper/Shapeshifter/README.md

 # 📊 Performance

-On a test image of ~2000x3000 pixels, Shapeshifter achieves a 30-40% reduction in file size compared to the original PNG.
+On a ~2000x3000 pixel test image, Shapeshifter achieves a **30-40% file size reduction in full precision mode** compared to the original PNG.
+By enabling reduced precision mode, the same image can **achieve up to 50% reduction** (effectively halving the file size), making it twice as efficient while maintaining high visual fidelity.
 The compression is most effective for images with large areas of uniform color in HSL space, as the rectangular encoding optimizes for these regions.

 # ⚠️ Limitations

-**RGB to HSL Conversion**: Minor precision loss may occur during the RGB to HSL conversion due to floating-point arithmetic.
+- **RGB to HSL Conversion**: Minor precision loss may occur during the RGB to HSL conversion due to floating-point arithmetic.
 This can be mitigated by starting with HSL-optimized images.
-**PNG-Specific**: The current implementation is optimized for PNG files and assumes lossless input.
+- **PNG-Specific**: The current implementation is optimized for PNG files and assumes lossless input.
+- **Processing Time**: Large images may require significant computation time due to the iterative rectangular encoding process.

 # 🔮 Future Improvements

-Support additional image formats (e.g., JPEG).
+- Support additional image formats (e.g., JPEG).
-Implement parallel processing for HSL conversion and encoding.
+- Implement parallel processing for HSL conversion and encoding.
-Add export functionality for the compressed format.
+- Add export functionality for the compressed format.
-Add color palette mappings to reduce size for flat images.
-Break down Streamlit app into separate modules.
+- Break down Streamlit app into separate modules.
-Button to process the file so it doesn't repeat every time the UI is updated.